Finishing Our 10 Week Italy Trip With A Stay In Serene Sorrento

-The walk was certainly doable, it kept us trapped on the hill on days when we needed a rest from a previous crazy day and it became something we did not look forward to at the end of long days.
-The view was awesome but by week 2 we would have gladly traded it for a hotel in town.
+The walk was certainly doable.
+But it kept us trapped on the hill on days when we needed a rest from a previous crazy day.
+It became something we did not look forward to at the end of long days.
+The view was awesome.
+But by week 2, we would have gladly traded it for a hotel in town.

 Staying Local in Sant’ Agnello

 The local mercato was in Sant’ Agnello on Mondays (and Tuesdays in Sorrento).
-The first week, David made the trek down while I worked on my blog.
-While we had thought this was a local food market, it was that and more.
+The first week, David made the trek down while I worked on the blog.
+While we thought this was a local food market, it was that and more.
 They closed part of a street and trucks with awnings lined up tip to tail.

-Every kind of imaginable product was available for sale although David was not sure how much might be authentic Italian product.
+Every kind of imaginable product was available for sale.
+David was not sure how much might be authentic Italian product.
 The second week I made the trek down.
 We were still looking for an Italian sweater for David and we experienced the tourist trap.
 The price we were quoted was always 3 times the local price.
 Finally finding a stall with clearly marked prices, David was able to start on his Italian look.

 We preferred the Grand Art Paradiso above us and went up a few times.
 It provided a break for us on the one rain day when we didn’t want to negotiate the hill.
 We were also pleased on one occasion when their shuttle driver took pity on us walking up and offered us a ride.

 Relaxing At The Mediterraneo Hotel

-The brothers who rented our apartment also had an interest in the nearby Mediterraneo Hotel in Sant’ Agnello close to the water (a 30 minute walk) and we had open access to the hotel facilities.
-Welcomed as return visitors and guests at MSuites, the gregarious front desk concierge Aniello even remembered us (not sure if that is good or bad!).
+The brothers who owned our apartment also had an interest in the nearby Mediterraneo Hotel in Sant’ Agnello.
+This hotel was close to the water and we had open access to the hotel facilities.
+We were welcomed as return visitors and guests at MSuites.
+The gregarious front desk concierge Aniello even remembered us (not sure if that is good or bad!).

 The White Bar offered pre-dinner drinks and appetizers.
-Since our last visit they had built the Sky Bar on the roof but it was only open on Sunday nights.
+Since our last visit they built the Sky Bar on the roof but it was only open on Sunday nights.
 Drinks and jazz with a great view were a sophisticated way to watch the sun set.
-Unfortunately at this time of year the sun sets behind the cliff rather than out at sea but it was still romantic to sit and watch the sky redden.
+Unfortunately at this time of year the sun set behind the cliff rather than out at sea.
+But it was still romantic as we sate and watched the sky redden.

 Walking Into Serene Sorrento

-While the main Sorrento square was often crowded with tourists (worse if a cruise ship was in harbour), it was a lively place to sit and enjoy coffee, a drink or a great mix of chocolate and lemon gelato.
-We could people watch and shake our heads at how wild the drivers were, marvelling at antics of the kamikaze scooter people.
-From our perch we could see the two little tourist trains and the horse and buggy rides.
-While we had planned to try one of the trains, we never did get to this.
-We were still thinking about a day trip to Naples and we really didn’t want to take the train both ways.
+The main Sorrento square was often crowded with tourists.
+It was a lively place to sit and enjoy coffee, a drink or a great mix of chocolate and lemon gelato.
+We people watched and shook our heads at how wild the drivers were.
+The antics of the kamikaze scooter people caused us to shake our heads.

+One trip was made to go down to the Marina Picolo to check on ferry schedules.
+We were still thinking about a day trip to Naples.
+And we really didn’t want to take the train both ways.
 While the schedule was a bit reduced in October, there were still a few ferries each day until the end of October.

 A Night Out At The Sorrento Musical Show